whenslunch/azureml-no-tabi/1.deploy-ext-hf-model/README.md

 There are several ways to create an Azure ML Environment, including using either curated or custom environments, etc. and either through the Portal or programmatically.
 I chose the latter.

-First, I found in the Microsoft image repo a base image for GPU inferencing:
+I found this base image for GPU inferencing in the Microsoft image repo:
 `mcr.microsoft.com/azureml/minimal-ubuntu22.04-py39-cuda11.8-gpu-inference:20241216.v1`
 The presence of the Nvidia CUDA driver is key.